donovanhubbard/jwt-decoder/README.md

 The resulting assets will be produced in the `dist/` folder and are ready to be used on your static site host of choice.

+# Example
+For a running example of this site see https://fuele.github.io/jwt-decoder/dist/

 # Attribution
 Favicon from google fonts: https://fonts.google.com/icons `Vpn key`